-Soccer player Mia Hamm retires from the U.S. Women’s National Team as the world’s all time leading scorer with 158 goals, the most by any player, male or female.
+Soccer player Mia Hamm retires from the U.S. Women’s National Team as the world’s all-time leading scorer with 158 goals, the most by any player, male or female, at that time.

 Malala Yousafzai is awarded the Nobel Peace Prize at the age of 17 for her “struggle against the suppression of children and young people and for the right of all children to education.”
 Two years earlier, the activist was shot by a masked gunman after she began advocating for girls’ rights to go to school and learn.

 Ballet dancer Misty Copeland makes history by becoming the first African American woman to become the principal dancer for the American Ballet Theatre in the company’s 75-year history.